The big de Rham-Witt complex: Witt vectors

-\begin{proof}One easily verifies that both sides of each equation have the same image by the ghost map.
-This shows that the relations hold, if $A$ is torsion free, and hence, in general. \end{proof}
+\begin{proof}One readily verifies that the two sides of each equation have the same image by the ghost map.
+This shows that the relations hold, if $A$ is torsion free, and hence, in general.
+In statement~(i), the convergence, for $S$ infinite, is with respect to the product topology on $\mathbb{W}_S(A)$ induced by the discrete topology on $A$. \end{proof}